keyu-tian/SparK/PRETRAIN.md

 ## Logging

-Once an experiment starts running, the following files would be automatically created and updated in `SparK/output_<experiment_name>`:
+Once an experiment starts running, the following files would be automatically created and updated in `output_<experiment_name>`:

 - `<model>_still_pretraining.pth`: saves model and optimizer states, current epoch, current reconstruction loss, etc; can be used to resume pre-training
 - `<model>_1kpretrained.pth`: can be used for downstream fine-tuning